hashicorp/terraform/website/docs/backends/types/remote.html.md

 **Kind: Enhanced**

 The remote backend stores state and runs operations remotely.
-In order use this backend you need a Terraform Enterprise account or have Private Terraform Enterprise running on-premises.
+In order use this backend, you need a Terraform Enterprise account or an installation of Private Terraform Enterprise running on-premises.

 ### Commands

-Currently the remote backend supports the following Terraform commands:
+Currently, the remote backend supports the following Terraform commands:

  1.  fmt
  2.  get